 - Airspace Design.
 This appears appropriate for the need with the caveat that we are not experts in space launch safety requirements.
 Issue and Constraints on local GA.
 Comments confined to Airtask Commercial Air Transport services.
 The impact on our scheduled passenger services will be minimal.
-There may be impact on charter services but provided a pragmatic and reasonable approach is taken to TDA activation (see 4. below) we are comfortable with the proposal, given the clear economic benefits for the islands. - 3.
-No comment. - 4.
+There may be impact on charter services. but provided a pragmatic and reasonable approach is taken to TDA activation (see 4. below) we are comfortable with the proposal, given the clear economic benefits for the islands. - No comment. - 4.
 Other Issues: the Applicant should be aware that fishing activity occurs within the proposed TDA area, and that there is an ongoing need to mount fisheries enforcement patrols on behalf of Marine Scotland.
-We have consulted with MS, who are content subject to the following: - 24 hours notice is provided of planned airspace closure, as discussed in other correspondence. - The closure is for the minimum required window; in other correspondence a period of 4-6 hours has been discussed.
+We have consulted with MS, who are content subject to the following: - 24 hours notice is provided of planned airspace closure, as discussed in other correspondence. - .
+The closure is for the minimum required window; in other correspondence a period of 4-6 hours has been discussed.
 This would be acceptable. - If the airspace is closed for significantly longer periods this could be an incitement for illegal fishing activities to take place within the restricted areas which in turn would increase the risk to those fishing vessels from launch debris, and potentially have impact on the launch safety cases due to the higher density of surface vessels in the area.
 It is therefore in everybody's interest that airspace closures are carefully managed to be as short as possible.

-In addition, from our extensive experience assisting QinetiQ with managing clearance and safety assurance for the D701 range complex, we strongly believe that a Notice to Mariners will not in itself be sufficient to deter surface vessels, including fishing vessels, from remaining in the launch area - suggest that some form of proactive surveillance will be required to manage that risk, and will be happy to discuss that in another forum if desired. as well as fishing vessels as described above.
-We
+In addition, from our extensive experience assisting QinetiQ with managing clearance and safety assurance for the D701 range complex, we strongly believe that a Notice to Mariners will not in itself be sufficient to deter surface vessels, including fishing vessels, from remaining in the launch area - especially as the very fact of the launch may attract press and sightseer vessels, as well as fishing vessels as described above.
+We suggest that some form of proactive surveillance will be required to manage that risk, and will be happy to discuss that in another forum if desired.